 Monocytes.
 They have a longer lifespan than many white blood cells and help to break down bacteria.

 Lymphocytes.
 They create antibodies to defend against bacteria, viruses, and other potentially harmful invaders.

-Neutrophils (granulocytes).
-They kill and digest bacteria.
-They are the most common type of white blood cell and your first line of defense when infection strikes.
+Neutrophils.
+They kill and digest bacteria and fungi.
+They are the most numerous type of white blood cell and your first line of defense when infection strikes.